sumanthd032/algo-vault/README.md

 # 📚 AlgoVault

-Welcome to the **Algorithm Archive**, a well-organized collection of classic and important algorithms implemented in C++ and categorized by their underlying design techniques.
+Welcome to the **Algorithm Vault**, a well-organized collection of classic and important algorithms implemented in C++ and categorized by their underlying design techniques.

 ---